Have you noticed that Brussels sprouts are mostly served cooked? How about giving them a try raw in a salad? The result may surprise you.

 Trader Joe’s now has bags of raw shaved Brussels sprouts in the produce section and I wanted to see if I could use these in a way that wouldn’t make my husband cringe.
 (If you can’t find pre-shaved Brussels sprouts, you can easily shred yours in a food processor.)

-I created a shaved Brussels sprout and apple salad that is full of flavor.
+I created a shaved Brussels sprout salad that is full of flavor.
 It is ready in under 10 minutes, which is perfect for a busy night.

 Are you a Brussels sprout hater?

 There are many people who hate Brussels sprouts… Mr. Fearless Dining is definitely included in this group.
 He is convinced he did something wrong and that I am punishing him every time I make them.
 His list of complaints is long.
 His biggest claim is that they stink up the house (my kids willingly jump in and agree.)

 My problem is that I really do love these cooked up with lots of bacon.

 I decided if my husband’s main complaint is the smell of Brussels sprouts cooking, I am going to use them in a salad and see if he still complains 🙂 .